Aditi-Here/Hotel-Reservation-Application/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request for any enhancements or bug fixes.([Reddit][4])
+Please fork the repository and submit a pull request for any enhancements or bug fixes.

 ## License

 This project is open-source and available under the [MIT License](LICENSE).

-## Contributions

-Contributions are welcome!
-Feel free to fork this repository and submit a pull request with your improvements.